Azure/trusted-internet-connection/README.md

 ## Next Steps

-Evaluate your current architecture to determine which solution best upgrades what you have today to support your TIC 3.0 compliance. -
+Evaluate your current architecture to determine which solution best upgrades what you have today to support your TIC 3.0 compliance.

 - Contact your CISA representative to request a CLAW storage solution.
-- Review the [prerequisite](https://github.com/Azure/trusted-internet-connection/tree/main/Architecture/Prerequisite%20Tasks) and [post deployment](https://github.com/Azure/trusted-internet-connection/tree/main/Architecture/Post%20Deployment%20Tasks) tasks.
 - Use the Deploy the Azure button and deploy one or more of the solutions to a test environment to become familiar with the process and the deployed resources.
   - [Deploy this scenario](#deploy-this-scenario)
 - Evaluate Azure Firewall routing